siddhantsupe13/mini_project/README.md

 # mini_project
-This is my first git Repository.
+This is my first git Repository.auther is siddhant supe.